lrspeiser/sigmagravity/README.md

 ### 1.2 Framework Structure

 The multiplicative form $g_{\rm eff}(\mathbf{x}) = g_{\rm bar}(\mathbf{x})[1 + K(\mathbf{x})]$ emerges from stationary-phase reduction of gravitational path integrals.
 The coherence damping $K_{\rm coh}(R) = (\ell_0/(\ell_0+R))^{n_{\rm coh}}$ implements power-law decay motivated by superstatistical reasoning (SI §3).
 Parameters $\{A, \ell_0, p, n_{\rm coh}\}$ are calibrated once per domain and frozen for all predictions.

+In this formulation, $K$ is interpreted as the **survival probability of coherence** for many-path gravitational contributions in a noisy environment: more gravitational noise (from velocity dispersion, non-axisymmetric structure, shear, etc.) implies faster decoherence and therefore a smaller enhancement.
+A stochastic noise model leading to the working coherence window is developed in SI §3.

 **Key equations:**